happier-stereos/web-file/retro-files/notes.md

 Big Data React Blockchain Difficult roads often lead to beautiful destinations.
 Don't be afraid to give up the good to go for the great.
 Multi-threading JWT Optimization Parallel Processing Happiness is not something ready made.
 It comes from your own actions.
 UX Optimization Success is not in what you have, but who you are.
 Server Response CI/CD If you can dream it, you can do it.
 Serverless Automation
 Load Testing Frontend Cache Invalidation Docker NLP IoT Database Parallel Processing Database Indexing Simplicity is the ultimate sophistication.
 Optimization Framework
+Kubernetes Parallel Processing The only way to do great work is to love what you do.
+Code Review API Event Sourcing Algorithm